A PDF version of this policy is at the bottom of the page.

 3-1.
 When to Report

-- Threatened, Imminent, and Actual Violence on Campus: anyone who witnesses or becomes aware of a violent incident on campus must immediately report the incident to University Police, except for licensed professional mental health counselors as specified below.
+a.
+Threatened, Imminent, and Actual Violence on Campus: anyone who witnesses or becomes aware of a violent incident on campus must immediately report the incident to University Police, except for licensed professional mental health counselors as specified below.

 Students and visitors who witnesses or become aware of any crime or public safety related incident on campus should promptly report the incident to the University Police.
-Reporting suspected criminal activity is essential for the university’s efforts to promote a safe learning and working environment.
-If a student or visitor is not comfortable reporting criminal activity to the police, he or she may report the incident to any university campus security authority.
+Reporting suspected criminal activity is essential for the University’s efforts to promote a safe learning and working environment.
+If a student or visitor is not comfortable reporting criminal activity to the police, he or she may report the incident to any University campus security authority.

 Campus security authorities (CSA) at EWU include: